MrBetta520/MSSA-Assignment-1.1/README.md

 Assignment 1.3.2 Write a program in C# to read n number of values in an array and display it in reverse order.

 Assignment 1.3.3 Write a program to sort an integer array in ascending and descending order.
 Array can be created with hard coded values.

+Assignment 1.4.1 Create a structure named “Point” and 2 data members: X and Y coordinate.
+Declare 2 points: P1 and P2.
+Determine if P2 is to the right or left of P1 or on same axis , by comparing the x coordinates. ( if p1.x is more than p2.x , it is to the right )